Biswas-N/Cuisine-Predictor/README.md

     ```sh
     $ make
     ```
    > Note: Project includes a `Makefile` which has commonly used commands.
-By running `make` the following command `pipenv run python main.py --incidents <Sample URL>'` is executed.
+By running `make` the following command `pipenv run python project2.py --N 5 --ingredient "chili powder" --ingredient "crushed red pepper flakes" --ingredient "garlic powder" --ingredient "sea salt" --ingredient "ground cumin" --ingredient "onion powder" --ingredient "dried oregano" --ingredient paprika` is executed.

+   > Note on Model: If pre-fitted models does not exist in `models` folder, this tool creates fitted-models based on `assets/yummly.json` data and stores them in `models` folder using `joblib`.
+So the first execution may take more time than typical execution times.

 ## Documentation

-The documentation about code structure and extraction algorithm can be found [here](./docs/Index.md).
+The documentation about code structure, model building and prediction algorithm can be found [here](./docs/Index.md).

 ## Testing